theta360developers/blog/_posts/2016-06-07-contest-participant-thuong-ho.md

 ![](/blog/img/2016-06/thuong-skills.png)

 Contact us at info@theta360.guide if you would like to get in touch with Thuong and propose to work with him on a project for the contest.
 He is currently in the ideation phase.
+We'll send you his email so you can communicate with him directly.
+Thuong is also willing to respond to questions about setup for his application or libraries.
+He's interested in exchanging information with other people that share his technology interests.

 ## Additional information on JavaScript technology
 A JavaScript browser application can't access the THETA camera directly.
 You